exyi/diplomka/diplomka/text/3-analysis-1-filter.md

 1. Selection of all nucleic acid crystal structures with resolution of 3.5 Å or better
 2. Clustering of sequentially redundant structures.
     * Sequences with more than 90% similarity are considered redundant.
-    * However, sequences are considered non-redundant, if one is part of a protein complex and the other is not.
+    * However, sequences are considered non-redundant if one is part of a protein complex and the other is not.
 3. Selection of the highest quality chain from each cluster of redundancy
     * The score is based on the filter used in [“BGSU RNA score”](https://doi.org/10.1093/nar/gkw453), a weighted sum of resolution, Rfree, clashscore, per-residue value of RSCC, and a fraction of unobserved residues.
 4. Selection of residues with sufficiently high quality, defined as: